nerdfiles/Bablio/readme.markdown

 One day, even the audience, shall see the madness of authors: when we expect repositories for the production of their words.

 :: (Chapter 1)

+[ will look through paperwork and computer files for this chapter ]